edgar-moran/markdown-editor/README.md

 Why 1% missing.
 Because when you finished to edit your document you can upload it directly to your web server.

+It can easily be used to power client-side Javascript Web site.
+Jump to the [demo](https://cyd01.github.io/markdown-editor/#/README.md).

 ---

 ## How to compile ?